Oral Roberts University: Student life

 The university's residential policy requires all unmarried undergraduate students younger than 23 to live on campus, although exceptions are made for students who live with their parents in the Tulsa area.
 Men and women are housed in separate dormitory facilities on campus with student access to housing of the opposite sex largely restricted.
 In addition to having a chaplain on every wing of each dormitory, there are also residential advisers for each floor, who enforce curfew, take attendance at Chapel services, and serve as "go-to persons" for students on their floors.
 Every Monday night is a mandatory Hall Meeting at which announcements are made by dorm leadership.
+The university maintains a delegation to the Oklahoma Intercollegiate Legislature.

 All students are required to sign a pledge stating they will live according to the university's honor code.
 Prohibited activities include lying, cursing, smoking, drinking, and a range of sexual acts, including homosexual behavior and sex outside marriage.
 In early 2003, the student dress code was relaxed for the first time in 40 years and described as business casual.
 For most of the school's history, men were required to wear collared shirts and ties and women were required to wear skirts (an exception for winter months was added in 2000).
 In 2006, campus-wide dress code rules were eased further, allowing students to wear jeans to class and dress more casually in non-academic settings.
 Since 2009, men are allowed to have neatly trimmed facial hair.
 Restrictions on men's hair length were relaxed in 2013.

 Athletics

 Oral Roberts University is a member of The Summit League after leaving its former conference home, Southland Conference, in July 2014.
 Its athletic programs include basketball, cross country, golf, soccer and tennis along with track and field for men and women.
 There is also a baseball program for men and volleyball for women.

 ORU's early sports team nicknames were the Titans for men and the Lady Titans for women, adopted in 1965 by a vote of the student body.
 On April 30, 1993, all teams for both men and women became known as the Golden Eagles.
-ORU's mascot is Eli the golden eagle, who hatched out of his papier-mâché egg on November 17, 1993, before the start of an exhibition basketball game as the official symbol of a new era in ORU athletics.
+ORU's mascot is Eli the golden eagle, who hatched out of his Papier-mâché egg on November 17, 1993, before the start of an exhibition basketball game as the official symbol of a new era in ORU athletics.
 The mascot's name is an acronym for education, life skills and integrity.

 Notable players include: Max Abmas (men's basketball), Jose Trevino and Alex "Chi Chi" Gonzalez (baseball), Kevi Luper (women's basketball), Jeffery Gibson (track and field), Jack Whitt (track and field), and Austin Hannah (golf).